celia96/HorizonsHackathon/README.md

 # Catch Me If You Can

-A mobile app game using the Expo.Camera API.
+- Mobile application shooting game that uses Expo.Camera API